No one is safe…

 Initially, the strong focus of positive psychology on the positive side of human functioning was meant to restore the imbalance created by the deficit focus that dominated psychology.

-However, the strong focus on positive experiences, traits, thoughts and emotions carries the implicit message that people should mainly strive for positive experiences and should avoid negative experiences.
+However, the strong focus on positive experiences, traits, thoughts, and emotions carries the implicit message that people should mainly strive for positive experiences and should avoid negative experiences.

 While “psychology as usual” was criticised by positive psychologists for developing an almost exclusive focus on repairing weakness, positive psychology has been criticised for adopting an almost exclusive focus on well-being and positive outcomes.

-The excessive embrace of the positive can be conceptualised as “first wave positive psychology”.
+The excessive embrace of the positive can be conceptualized as “first wave positive psychology”.
 Second wave Positive Psychology takes a more nuanced approach to the notions of ‘positive’ and ‘negative’.
 Its focus remains the enhancement of well-being and it appreciates humans’ complex nature by:

 - Positive Psychology 2.0: Towards a Balanced Interactive Model of the Good Life: By Paul Wong